Let 1\end{cases}">g(x)={x2+xif x<1aif x=13x+5if&nbs... | Channels for Pearson+

 Let g(x)=⎩⎨⎧x2+xa3x+5if x<1if x=1if x>1

-b.
-Determine the value of for which is continuous from the right at .
+a.
+Determine the value of a for which is continuous from the left at .

 Verified Solution